This Macedonia Travel Guide is perfect for anyone visiting Macedonia on a budget and looking for the best things to see

 Arriving in Skopje

 The capital city is where 40% of the population resides.
-An economic, cultural and administrative hub, Skopje is closer to Western Europe than any other Macedonian region.
+An economic, cultural, and administrative hub, Skopje is closer to Western Europe than any other Macedonian region.

 Arriving at the airport, you can take a shuttle bus to the city, and then a taxi ride to your destination.
 With hotels and hostels all around, it is easy to find accommodation even if you failed to book upfront.
 And this is where it usually hits people – prices in Macedonia are ridiculously low!

 Transport, dining, supermarkets, the experience and service industries… It takes a day to figure it out, and people usually re-arrange their accommodation plans but this guide to the cost of living in Macedonia will give you a rough idea of travel prices.

 Skopje, like the rest of Macedonia, gets to enjoy around 300 sunny days within a year.
 Reflecting on this fact, you can book your visit regardless of the season.
 My recommendation, however, is to arrive in either spring or summer.
 And you’ll see why in just a minute.

 The full-scope Macedonian outdoor experience will have you leave Skopje, but it’s not only limited to the periphery.
 If you know where to look, Skopje can provide a lot of outdoor fun, even for the most adventurous outdoor aficionado.

-Although under-promoted, this natural attraction can rank easily within the top 50 outdoor destinations on entire European continent.
+Although under-promoted, this natural attraction can rank easily within the top 50 outdoor destinations on the entire European continent.
 A natural wonder, this Canyon stretches for miles on end, with tall and picturesque cliffs on each side, and crystal green water in between.

 A hiking trail follows the lake below, giving you breathtaking views from above.
 But should you, however, decide to take a closer look, renting a kayak will be an experience of a lifetime.